A young and Dynamic Community!

 Kirkland homes consist of mostly single-family detached homes on quiet streets.
 44% of the homes in Kirkland were built between 1961 and 1980 but also a great number of executive style homes were built in the last 15 years.
 There are also many attached and semi-detached townhomes as well as a few condo style apartment buildings.

-This town has a long standing reputation of being beautifully kept.
+This town has a long-standing reputation of being beautifully kept.
 Indeed, the St-Charles intersection at Highway 40 (Trans-Canada Highway) is always adorned with a beautiful organic arrangement.
+To buy or sell in Kirkland, contact me.